rvillarreal-r7/Pumpkin/README.md

 # Pumpkin

 ## What is it?
 Pumpkin's goal is to make life easier to obtain decrypted iOS IPA files from the Apple App store.
 Why would we need to do that?
-Many customers/clients will request Rapid7 Pentesting services to obtain and show proof-of-concepts from the perspective of a real world user.
+Many customers/clients will request a tester to obtain and show proof-of-concepts from the perspective of a real world user.

 While performing all of these steps individually is completely possible.
 Pumpkin's purpose is not to replace already exisiting toolsets in the Mobile Pentesting Community Space, but instead seeks to extend those projects and package multiple tools into a single usable project.